Cardi B Defends Transphobic & Homophobic Claims: ‘My Sister Is Gay, I’m A Whole Bisexual’

 Someone replied to Cardi insisting in a tweet that she needs the gay community so she can have a glam squad to make her look good.

-She quickly clapped back letting the user that she is bisexual, her sister is a lesbian, and her best friend is also part of the community.
+She quickly clapped back, telling the user that she is bisexual, her sister is lesbian, and her best friend is also part of the community.

 “B*tch my sister is gay!
 My best friends are gay butch women I’m a whole bisexual so wtf are you talking,” Cardi replied.

-Recently, The Inquisitr reported the “Bodak Yellow” chart-topper opening up about being sexually assaulted by a photographer during a photoshoot.
+Recently, The Inquisitr reported on the “Bodak Yellow” chart-topper opening up about being sexually assaulted by a photographer during a photoshoot.
 She revealed the traumatic experience on Angie Martinez’s Untold Stories of Hip Hop show which aired last week.

 In 2017, she married rapper Offset who she has been with for over two years.
 Cardi celebrated their two year anniversary on Instagram last month.
 They have a daughter, Kulture, who she gave birth to that same year.

 Last year, Cardi released her long-awaited debut album, Invasion of Privacy, which lived up to its hype.
 The record topped the U.S. Billboard 200 album chart and went top five in Australia and the U.K. At the Grammy Awards, she took home Best Rap Album and was nominated for Album of the Year.

-To stay up to date with Cardi B, follow her Twitter and Instagram accounts which she uses regularly.
+To stay up to date with Cardi B, fans can follow her Twitter and Instagram accounts, which she updates regularly.